hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 ---

 It turns out that we can get a very long way with just Metropolis transitions and the 3 combination rules.
+There's one more crucial type of Metropolis transition that I haven't yet mentioned.
+We can rapidly traverse the parameter space while maintaining a high acceptance probability if we can sample from a more complicated proposal distribution that somehow encodes information about the target distribution.
+Sampling from arbitrary distributions is hard (that's the problem we're solving with MCMC), but sampling from arbitrary one-dimensional distributions is tractable.
+This motivates the **Gibbs proposal function**.

+To take a Gibbs sample, we simply fix  all bar one of the continuous parameters in our parameter vector, and take a sample from the corresponding one-dimensional conditional distribution.
+This proposal rule is easily defined, and is in fact always accepted.
+It requires only that we be able to sample from a one-dimensional distribution.
+A mixture of Gibbs samples using the above transition rules is called **Gibbs sampling**.

 ## Chains-within-chains